 - Thoroughly read the iPOS Help Page

 - Your initial iPOS must reflect the 584 Internship Course.
 You do not have to wait for your iPOS submission to be approved before submitting your CPT request.
 We will review your iPOS submission at the same time as your CPT request.

 - Once the 584 Internship Course is added to the iPOS you will not be able to remove the course.
 Refer to the CIDSE CPT Policy.

 Procedures for registering for the 584 Internship Course

 - After your CPT request has been reviewed and approved you will receive a notification email to pick up your Academic Advisor/Department Letter as well as instructions on registering for the course.
 You will not be able to add the course to your class schedule prior to the approval.

 - All students are required to register in Session C for the 584 Internship Course.
 Refer to the Academic Calendar for session dates and drop/add deadlines.
-Session B registration will only be allowed if the internship start date is on or after the start of Session B. If your internship is approved after the start of Session C and you have not registered in the 584 internship course, C Session, you will need to do a late add in order to register for the course.
-The late add form and instructions can be found on the Graduate Forms page: http://cidse.engineering.asu.edu/gradforms/.
+Session B registration will only be allowed if your internship is approved after the start of Session C and part of the employment dates falls within the session B date.

 - Instructor: MCS students choose the Program Chair.
 MS and Ph.D. students choose their faculty chair/faculty mentor.